frc-4931/fedora-installs/README.md

 * [Slack](http://slack.com)
 * FRC 4931 utilities for each user

 The system updates do take a while (perhaps an hour or so depending upon the Internet connection speed), but you can leave it run or you can watch the progress as it works.
+When it completes, log out of the administrative account, log into each of the developer accounts and run the following script:

+    $ install-devtools.sh

+and arrange the favorites to have:

+* Chrome
+* Slack
+* Eclipse
+* Terminal
+* Files
+* Text Editor
+* System Monitor
+* Help

-When it completes, log out of the administrative account, give the machine to the team member, and have them follow [these instructions](http://github.com/frc-4931/fedora-installs/utilities/README.md).
+Log out and the machine should be ready to give to the team member.
+When then get the machine, have them follow [these instructions](http://github.com/frc-4931/fedora-installs/utilities/README.md).